print

 What about sample Transmission?

-In this particular case there is no difference in the material in the beam between the sample (vortex lattice) and backgroung scattering measurements.
+In this particular case there is no difference in the material in the beam between the sample (vortex lattice) and background scattering measurements.
 As such, the relative transmission between sample and background can be considered to be equal to T_s = 1.
 In such a case it is of no consequence to measure a blocked beam scattering measurement as this contribution would be exactly removed in the subtraction of background from sample scattering.
 T_e is irrelevant and can also be left as T_e = 1.

 What about a Direct Beam measurement: Beam Centre?
 Absolute Intensities?